George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 1. Number of study hours per week: this speaks to whether or not the students had enough number of hours to study per week.
 Were there other activities taking up this study time?
 EDA shows that the average number of hours spent per week by science students is 19.6 hours.
 Further analysis can reveal if this number of hours is enough or if increasing the number of study hours would improve student performance.

 2. Extracurricular hours per week: at GMS, extracurricular activities are compulsory.
 Does the number of hours spent in weekly extracurriculars positively or negatively impact the student's performance?
 Would making extracurriculars optional improve the student's chances of performing better academically?
 Are the students unhappy with these extracurriculars being forced down their throats?
+Or does their participation in any of these clubs improve their academic performance?
 From our EDA, we noticed that science students spend between 1 - 10 hours weekly on extracurricular activities like sports or being part of the Jet club, debate club, drama club, etc.

 3. Teacher Support: EDA revealed that 22% of the science students felt less support from the teachers while 23% felt the teachers provided enough support for them in class through the availability of these teachers to provide clarifications both within and outside the classroom.
+Could these percentages be attributed to the dense population of students in a class and the number of teachers

 4. Parental support: A similar case applies here where 48% of the students stated an average level of support from parents.
 Where parental support includes:
    - Parental supervision of student's school work and grades